RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

     return result.stdout.splitlines() if result.returncode == 0 else None
 ```

+**Note**: Before calling FF you will probably produce the corresponding PDDL problem file.
+Make sure that all that file has been generated in full and not partially.
+When you do a print on a file, it may not be printed right away due to buffers in the input-output system.
+So make sure you close the PDDL file so that you are guaranteed to have a complete file, that you can the use as the input to FF.
+Otherwise, you ran the risk that the PDDL file is incomplete (some lines have not yet made it to the file) and FF will give error.

-This will return a list of lines representing the output of `ff,` which can in turn be processed to extract the plan.
+The above code will return a list of lines representing the output of `ff,` which can in turn be processed to extract the plan.
 For example:

 ```python
 output = call_ff('domain.pddl', `problem.pddl')